gio0oO/EGL314_Team-F_Project-Repository/MVP/GameFiles/Sensors/README.md

 ### Creating the Test Script

-Create a new file named `piezo_test.py` in your project directory with the following content:
+Create a file named `piezo_test.py` in your project directory with the following content:

 ```python
 import RPi.GPIO as GPIO